Skip to main content

 Vaults vs. Hypercerts

-If: You want ongoing, passive support with yield
+If: You want ongoing, passive support with routed yield

-Then: Monitor garden activity to ensure your funded community is active.
+Then: Monitor garden activity and harvest cadence to ensure your funded community is active.

 If: You want provable ownership of specific impact